 Whether you’re in it for the ultimate Sunday hangover cure or you just really like pork buns, dim sum is basically brunch from the Chinese Gods.
 It's also just about the only time deep-fried, steamed, stir-fried and baked goodies will all arrive at your breakfast table simultaneously, and via a trolley no less.

 All you need do is to go hungry, go early and for goodness sake, don’t wear anything white or tight because you will over order and you will over eat.

 Here are our favourite places to get dim sum in Perth.

 Northbridge Chinese Restaurant

 There’s an easy way to avoid the crowd that lingers on Roe Street from 10am on a Sunday.
-Northbridge Chinese Restaurant is serving up all the delicious erryday day of the week team!
-Now for the real problem.
-To salt egg bun or not to salt egg bun.
+Northbridge Chinese Restaurant is serving up all the delicious dim sum faves everyday of the week.
+Now for the real problem; to salt egg bun or not to salt egg bun.
 That is the question.